PhilippChr/CONVINSE/README.md

 ## Reproduce paper results
-You can either reproduce all results in Table 6, or only the results for a specific source (combination).
+You can either reproduce all results of CONVINSE in Table 6, or only the results for a specific source (combination).

 For reproducing all results, run:
 ``` bash
     bash scripts/pipeline.sh --main-results
 ```

-If you would like to reproduce only the results for a specific source combination, run:
+If you would like to reproduce only the results of CONVINSE for a specific source combination, run:
 ``` bash
     bash scripts/pipeline.sh --gold-answers config/convmix/convinse.yml kb_text_table_info
 ```